2004 Summer Paralympics: Opening ceremony

-Philip Craven, the President of the International Paralympic Committee, was accompanied by the head of the organizing committee Gianna Angelopoulos-Daskalaki, who told the athletes and the audience: "The Olympic flame illuminates athletes.
+During the speeches, Sir Philip Craven, the President of the International Paralympic Committee, was accompanied by the head of the organizing committee Gianna Angelopoulos-Daskalaki, who told the athletes and the audience: "The Olympic flame illuminates athletes.
 Many of you will leave Athens with medals, but all of you will leave as champions."
 Phil Craven quoted Democritus in his speech: "Two thousand years ago, Democritus said "To win oneself is the first and best of all victories."
 This holds true for all athletes, but especially for Paralympians.
 Recognising and cultivating your unique abilities and mastering challenges – you set standards and give expression for many people, young and old, around the world."
-The Games were officially declared opened by the President of the Hellenic Republic Konstantinos Stephanopoulos in Greek, accompanied by Adjutant Officer of the Hellenic Army Lieutenant Colonel Dimitrios Reskos.
+The Games were officially declared opened by the President of the Hellenic Republic Konstantinos Stephanopoulos in Greek, accompanied by the Adjutant to the President of the Hellenic Republic Army Lieutenant Colonel Dimitrios Reskos.

 The paralympic flame was lit by Georgios Toptsis, a pioneer athlete in Greece.
 Toptsis was won three medals (one silver and two bronze) between the 1988 and 1996 Games.